-Thanks to e-commerce, not only do consumers expect immediate satisfaction in knowing their order will be received in a timely manner (next and/or same-day delivery) but they want a thoughtful customer experience (CX).
+Thanks to e-commerce, not only do consumers expect immediate satisfaction in knowing their order will be received in a timely manner (next and/or same-day delivery), but they also want a thoughtful customer experience (CX).

 A seamless and connected experience is part of the journey.

-Robotics Process Automation - or RPA - is a big area of focus of AI in logistics right now.
-Essentially, it is how the industrial Internet of things (or IIoT) will work effectively in warehouses and distribution centers in order to facilitate the realization of the next gen supply chain.
+Robotics Process Automation (RPA) is a big area of focus of AI in logistics right now.
+Essentially, it is how the industrial Internet of things (or IIoT) will work effectively in warehouses and distribution centers in order to facilitate the realization of the next-gen supply chain.
 Beyond automation, this empowers your applications with cognitive decision-making ability in order to better serve your shippers.

 "Our customers want the information faster and faster.
 It’s really important for us to get the data back to them as fast as humanly possible," said Tad Blackburn, vice president of administration for Estes Express Lines.
-"DDC Intelligence allows us to achieve these goals."
+"DDC's solution allows us to achieve these goals."

-To learn more about how you can use new technologies to meet the higher standards of today's carrier-shipper CX, contact us today.
+Ready to learn more about how you can use new technologies to meet the higher standards of today's carrier-shipper CX?